 After graduating Nynke became joint owner of the art and design collective Studio Job, ranked as one of the world’s most influential players within their field.
 Studio Job crafted a body of work that drew upon classical, popular, contemporary design and visual art creating a bridge between object and product by merging monumental design and graphic artwork, redefining the space between.

 After more than 20 years creating Studio Job's graphic work she is now an autonomous artist.

 Nynke's bold expressive and iconographic imagery, both heraldic and pop cartoonish, projects a strong narrative quality.
 Her visual fields are tightly conceived, carefully placed and contextualised into intense but harmonious compositions, presented in a range of crafts including stained-glass, ceramics, hand-painting, textile, marquetry, alongside laser and printing techniques.

-Nynke Tynagel has collaborated with many brands including, Alessi, Hema, Heinz, Swatch, Swarovski, Bisazza and Faena Art.
-She designed King William’s inaugural stamp for PostNL, produced a textile range for the Netherlands TextielMuseum and most recently she created her boldest graphics yet for Seletti’s, Blow.
+Nynke Tynagel has collaborated with many brands including, Alessi, Hema, Yo2, Heinz, Swatch, Swarovski, Bisazza, Seletti and Faena Art.
+She designed King William’s inaugural stamp for PostNL, produced a textile range for the Netherlands TextielMuseum and most recently she designed a unique set of playing cards for Studio Piet Boon.

 Her work has been exhibited and collected by numerous museums, including MAD, Victoria & Albert Museum, Cooper-Hewitt, Montreal Museum of Fine Arts, MOMA , Wallraf-Richartz-Museum, NRW Forum, Groninger Museum and Stedelijk Museum Amsterdam.